PCI COMPLIANCE FAQ

 PCI compliance is required anytime a credit card number is stored, processed, or transmitted.
-In essence, you can assume PCI standard apply any time credit cards are involved.
+In essence, you can assume PCI standards will apply any time a credit card is involved.

 Why does a card processing solution have to demonstrate and maintain compliance?

-Maintaining payment security is required for all entities that store, process or transmit cardholder data.
-Oakland University must attest compliance with PCI standards annually and when changes to the environment, such as new solutions, are made.
-Failure to comply with PCI standards can result in fines and/or the inability for the University to accept payment by credit card.
+Maintaining payment security is required for all entities that accept credit cards.
+Oakland University must annually attest to compliance with current PCI standards and update the attestation anytime a new solution that accepts credit cards is introduced.
+Failure to comply with PCI standards can result in fines and/or the inability for the University to accept credit card payments.